Blog/NotesConcept

 Beginner

 In this article, I’ll be explaining the call, apply & bind methods & how to write their polyfills.
-These three polyfills are very commonly asked questions in a javascript interview.
+These three polyfills are very commonly asked questions in a JavaScript interview.

 Let’s get started with an example to understand the need of these methods & then we’ll jump on their implementations.